Cosys-Lab/Cosys-AirSim/docs/packaging.md

 On Linux:

 * Open the Blocks project in Unreal Engine `cd Cosys-AirSim/Unreal/Environments/Blocks` and pull the latest plugin files by running `update_from_git.sh`.
-* Go to your Unreal Engine installation folder and run the build script while pointing at the Blocks project: `sudo ./RunUAT.sh BuildPlugin -Plugin=.../Cosys-AirSim/Unreal/Environments/Blocks/Plugins/AirSim/AirSim.uplugin -Package=.../airsimpluginpackagelinux -Rocket -TargetPlatforms=Linux`
+* Go to your Unreal Engine installation folder and run the build script while pointing at the Blocks project: `./RunUAT.sh BuildPlugin -Plugin=.../Cosys-AirSim/Unreal/Environments/Blocks/Plugins/AirSim/AirSim.uplugin -Package=.../airsimpluginpackagelinux -Rocket -TargetPlatforms=Linux`

 ## Building an Unreal Project with Cosys-AirSim Plugin